shasan101/k8s-wordpress-ingress/README.md

 <code>cd ../.. </code><br>
 <code>kubectl apply -f ingress-nginx.yml</code>

-Now we have an Ingress Listening on port 80 for any request for url, as specified in the &quot;ingress-nginx.yml&quot; file: &quot;wordpress.xgrid.co&quot;.
+Now we have an Ingress Listening on port 80 for any request for url, as specified in the &quot;ingress-nginx.yml&quot; file: &quot;wordpress.local.co&quot;.

 Even though our Ingress has been set, we will only be getting 404 since there is no backend Service configured to serve the web requests.